AI/ amazon · ai infrastructure · debt financing · cloud computing

-Amazon secured a $17.5 billion delayed‑draw loan, pushing total debt beyond $225 billion as it rushes AI infrastructure.
+Amazon has arranged a $17.5 billion delayed-draw term loan, pushing its total outstanding borrowing past $225 billion.

 TR